Chat Interface

 Prompt:

-The prompt itself.
-You can refer to the prompt writing style on the agent page to edit the content.
+The prompt, which can be edited by referring to the prompt writing style on the Agents page.

 Model Settings